Sewer Surcharge Overview

-- Increased summer consumption for uses that typically don’t return water to the sewer system (i.e. filling pools, washing cars, watering grass, etc.) is not included in the calculation of the sewer surcharge.
+Increased summer consumption for uses that typically do not return water to the sewer system (e.g. filling pools, washing cars, watering grass, etc.) is not included in the calculation of the sewer surcharge.

-- The City on behalf of its residents maintains 1740 km of sewers, 43 pumping stations and 2 major pollution control plants.
+The City, on behalf of its residents, maintains 1,770 kilometres of sewers, 45 pumping stations and 2 major pollution control plants.
 These assets have a value of approximately $2 billion.

-- There is a need to comply with ever more stringent environmental regulations, which achieve important environmental objectives but are costly to implement.
+There is a continued need to comply with ever more stringent environmental regulations, which achieve important environmental objectives but are costly to implement.
 In addition, the effects of climate change are resulting in more frequent severe storms that increase the risks of flooding in the city.
 As a result, the City has spent $110 million to upgrade the Lou Romano Sewage Treatment Plant and $67 million on the Mario Sonego Storm Retention Treatment Basin (RTB).
 Additional flood mitigating projects, as outlined in the Sewer Master Plan, are currently being constructed by leveraging grant funding from senior levels of government.

-Why are the Sewer Surcharge Paid as part of the Water Bill?
+Why is the Sewer Surcharge paid as part of the water bill?

 If you require additional information, please call 311.